What does my baby look like?

 'When I was at my peak of nausea and tiredness, I asked the midwife for some advice.
 It turned out I was anaemic so I took a liquid iron supplement and drank orange juice with meals to boost the iron absorption from food.'Dana, mum of three

-If your BMI is high, keep an eye on portion size and have a supply of healthy snacks on hand to prevent you from reaching for sugary biscuits and sweets.
+Having a supply of healthy snacks on hand can prevent you from reaching for sugary biscuits and sweets.
+These 10 super snacks will keep you going through the 3pm slump.

 1. NHS Start 4 Life Pregnancy Email: http://content.informationserviceforparents.nhs.uk/?KfdMggLmYR757Lu9uKFhKCNzfx0bhwMFK